exasol/error-code-crawler-maven-plugin/doc/design.md

 `dsn~skip-execution~1`

-Users can disable the execution of ECM by setting the java property `error-code-crawler.skip`.
+Users can disable the execution of ECM by setting the java property `error-code-crawler.skip` to `true`.

 Covers: